If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 A major likelihood of lying on your CV is embarrassment and some uncomfortable situations where you get caught in the lie.

-Say you want to make yourself look interesting by adding ‘dressmaking’ to your hobbies and interests – and your interviewer asks what types of patterns and fabrics you use.
+Say you want to make yourself look interesting by adding ‘dressmaking’ to the hobbies and interests mentioned on your CV – and your interviewer asks what types of patterns and fabrics you use.

 It’s likely going to result in you floundering, grasping at straws, and a lot of raised eyebrows from the interviewers.